rfrazier716/rfrazier716.github.io/posts/efficient-csg.rst

 .. class:: alert alert-primary

     You may have noticed the shading in these CSG surfaces seems a bit *off*.
 They're rendered with what's called a `Gooch shader`_, which is specifically designed to be non-photorealistic.
-In my next post I'll discuss adding Gooch shading to PyRayT, and it's tradeoffs compared to other shader models.
+In my next post I'll discuss adding Gooch shading to PyRayT, and its tradeoffs compared to other shader models.

 .. _`Gooch shader`: https://en.wikipedia.org/wiki/Gooch_shading